-Paul’s professional background has been in procurement and supply chain management for over twenty years.
-He has worked in the public and private sectors, across the UK and overseas - both in an in-house and a consultative capacity.
-He has been a Local Authority Governor for the school since 2016 and was appointed as Vice-Chair to the Finance, Staffing and Resources Committee in 2017.
+My professional background has been in procurement and supply chain management for over twenty years.
+I have worked in the public and private sectors, across the UK and overseas - both in an in-house and a consultative capacity.
+I have been a Local Authority Governor for the school since 2016 and was appointed as Vice-Chair to the Finance, Staffing and Resources Committee in 2017.

-Much of Paul’s career has focused on the importance of sound businesses ethics and the positive impact they have upon our wider communities.
-The way we choose to do business we will say a lot about the kind of people we are and who we wish to be.
-He is also a career coach and student mentor for the Lancaster University Management School.
-He is a firm believer that the Joseph Rowntree School enables young people to engage with the world around them by instilling in them a strong sense of citizenship and a willingness to participate in society.
+Much of my career has focused on the importance of sound businesses ethics and the positive impact they have upon our wider communities.
+The way we choose to do business says a lot about the kind of people we are and who we wish to be.
+I am also a career coach and student mentor for the Lancaster University Management School.
+I am a firm believer that the Joseph Rowntree School enables young people to engage with the world around them by instilling in them a strong sense of citizenship and a willingness to participate in society.

 I have lived in the area for just over 20 years and I was elected Parent Governor last year.
 I have three children who now all attend The Joseph Rowntree School.
 I have been a Parent Governor at a local primary school and also a staff Governor at my current employment.
 I am a Primary School Teacher and have been teaching for 20 years.
 Previous to this, I studied to degree level then PGCE.
 Over the years I have seen many changes in Education and I will continue to support the school, pupils and governors through the next part of our exciting journey.